Updated on 3 May 2021

 THE Covid-19 PANDEMIC

 The global Covid-19 pandemic has made it inadvisable to travel to Normandy at present.
-Lockdown was lifted in France on 11 May and we were able to welcome international visitors back to the region for five months.
+Lockdown was lifted in France on 11 May 2020 and we were able to welcome international visitors back to the region for five months.
 However, a second national lockdown was then announced by the French government on 28 October, which ended on 15 December and was replaced by a night-time curfew.
+On 31 March 2021, a third nationwide lockdown was announced, which ran from 5 April to 3 May.

 Our thoughts are with those who have been affected by this virus.
 Better days will come.
 In the meantime, we hope you’ll find inspiration on this website for your next holiday once it’s safe to travel again.